 Your Blocks must be updated to the latest firmware before they can be used with BLOCKS Dashboard.
 Make sure you have updated each of your Blocks individually via NOISE or BLOCKS Dashboard, following the instructions here.

 Apps and Modes determine the Block’s behavior

 - Select a Block by clicking on it in the BLOCKS Dashboard visualizer.

-- Click on an app underneath the visualizer to load it onto the selected Block.
+- If you’re using a Lightpad Block, click on an app underneath the visualizer to load it onto the selected Block.

 - Click the “Edit” button to modify the currently loaded app’s settings.

 The Mode section determines how a Block sends MIDI by selecting a MIDI mode and on what channels MIDI should be sent.

 MPE Mode optimizes the Block with any other hardware or software that supports MPE.
 When MPE mode is selected, the global channel is always one channel lower than the range set.

 In Single Channel Mode the Block transmits all MIDI data on a single MIDI channel only.
 This makes it compatible with mono-timbral synths.
 Pitch bend, channel pressure, or Slide (MIDI CC 74) messages will apply to all notes equally.

 “MIDI Start Channel” and “MIDI End Channel” determine the channels that will send MIDI data for the notes you are playing.
 This range determines the expressive polyphony of your Block.